 The fact that technological progress occurs so rapidly is a cause for concern when it comes to data storage.

 Since most data needs to be stored for years, the fear that the storage medium could become obsolete before the data is no longer needed is a very real one.

 This is why it is important to make sure you are keeping up with developments in the tech industry.
 You need to be sure that data backups are being done on technology that will be available for a long time.

 I’m sure most of us remember the days of the 3.5 inch floppy.
 Many companies were left with giant stacks of useless discs when they became obsolete.
 A great deal of data was probably lost, as well.

 Having a Plan is Critical

-It is crucial to plan for obsolescence to occur, and to make sure that not only is your current data being properly stored on a device that will still be relevant for several years, but that you are also transferring previously stored data onto newer storage devices as necessary.
+It is crucial to plan for obsolescence to occur.
+You should make sure that your current data is being properly stored on a device that will still be relevant for several years.
+Also, that you are also transferring previously stored data onto newer storage devices as necessary.

 This will save you a lot of trouble in the long run.